Data Model Wizard

-XPO provides the Data Model Wizard that creates a data model mapped to an existing or newly created database.
-The model created includes XPO classes and metadata, and can be modified in the Data Model Designer.
-The wizard also creates the static ConnectionHelper class that exposes an auto-created connection string and provides methods that simplify the Data Access Layer and data store initialization.
-This topic demonstrates how to launch the wizard and describes wizard pages.
+You can use the Data Model Wizard to create an XPO data model mapped to an existing or newly created database.
+The resulting model includes XPO classes and metadata, and can be modified in the Data Model Designer.
+This topic explains how to use the wizard and describes wizard pages.

 To invoke the wizard, use the DevExpress ORM Data Model Wizard‘s built-in project item template.

 The following page is displayed when the Data Model Wizard is invoked.

 On this page, you can either choose to use the existing database (the Database First workflow) or create a new database (the Model First workflow).